Daffy Duck's Fantastic Island: Merchandise

 In 1981, a puzzle showing 105 Looney Tunes characters was issued.
-Among the characters there are three that never appeared in animation, identified as Hoppy, Hysterical Hyram and Minniesoda Fats.
-In one scene in Daffy Duck's Fantastic Island Hoppy and Hysterical Hyram are seen waiting for their chance to make their dreams come true (along with two other unidentified characters, namely a white dog and a small mouse with a hat).
+Among the characters are three who had never appeared in animation, identified as Hoppy, Hysterical Hyram and Minniesoda Fats.
+In one scene in Daffy Duck's Fantastic Island, Hoppy and Hysterical Hyram are seen waiting for their chance to make their dreams come true (along with two other unidentified characters, namely a white dog and a small mouse with a hat).
 It is their only known appearance in animation.

 Home media

-The film was released on DVD exclusively through Wal-Mart on August 12, 2014 and by Warner Home Video on November 18, 2014.
+The film was released on DVD exclusively through Wal-Mart on August 12, 2014, and by Warner Home Video on November 18, 2014.
 It is also available as a download from the iTunes Store.
 It finally saw a UK DVD release on July 5, 2021.